 Casey Anthony said she had been sexually abused as a child by her father and had been conditioned as a result to never defy him.
 Her father denied all allegations against him and no evidence of child abuse was brought forward.

 Research published in 2010 using data from the US National Poison Data System found almost 1’500 cases of parental abuse through giving prescription drugs to children between 2000 and 2008, with more than 50% of these cases involving a sedative resulting in the death of 18 children.
-The motives, according the Dr Shan Yin, the author of the study published in the Journal of Pediatrics, included punishment, amusement and stressed out parents simply looking for a break from child care.
+The motives, according to Dr. Shan Yin, the author of the study published in the Journal of Pediatrics, included punishment, amusement and stressed-out parents simply looking for a break from childcare.

 In her 2011 trial, the prosecution maintained that Casey Anthony had suffocated her daughter to free her from parental responsibility and give her the freedom to live the life she wanted without a young child to look after.
 With no hard evidence against Anthony and the remains of little Caylee to decomposed for forensic evidence, the jury had only theory and the strength of the attorney’s arguments to go on.

-Casey Anthony was sentenced to four years behind bars to include time she had already served and she was released from prison a week later.
+Casey Anthony was sentenced to four years behind bars.
+Taking into account the time she had already served and she was released from prison a week later.

 Casey Anthony continues to protest her innocence claiming she did not kill her daughter.
 In November 2022, a three-part docuseries available on Peacock called ‘Casey Anthony: Where the Truth Lies’ was aired.
 For the first time, Casey gives an interview about her daughter Caylee and gives her version of events.

 I spent the last 10 years making sure that I knew who I was, that I started to cope with this loss and that I had something to say to make my daughter proud, but also to honor her properly, and this is part of that.” –Casey Anthony